iamshane10/springboot-ecommerce-website/README.md

 # springboot-ecommerce-website
-This is an e-commerce website that goes through all the paths of a user, from product listing to order confirmation.
-It is built using Java Spring Boot for the back-end REST APIs, and basic HTML, CSS and JavaScript for the front-end.
+This is an e-commerce website that goes through all the points of a user story, from product listing to order confirmation.
+It is built using Spring Boot 3 (Java 17) for the back-end REST APIs, and basic HTML, CSS and JavaScript for the front-end.